royby-cyberark/AWSIoTWebinar/README.md

 I hope you enjoy the webinar and if you have any questions feel free to open an issue here or DM me @RoyBenYosefTM on twitter.

 ## Intro

+AWS IoT is a suite of services that  ...

 //TODO - add intro